Automate model monitoring#

 4. Click Create.

-First, we need the scenario to build the MES.
+First, you need the scenario to build the MES.

 1. Navigate to the Steps tab of the new scenario.